-Policy Description Applicability to Project 1 Meghalaya The provisions of Assam Forest Regulation, 1891 Section 25 of the Assam Forest Forest was extended to the state of Meghalaya with certain Regulation, as adapted by the Regulation modifications and renamed as Meghalaya Forest State of Meghalaya, deals with (Application and Regulation (Application and Amendment) Act, any person who commits the Amendment) 1973.
-Most of the forests in Meghalaya is owned by offence of felling trees.
-Act, 1973 the private individuals and controlled by the three District Councils, viz., Garo/Khasi/Jaintia Hills District Councils.
-The act is silent on livelihood issues of the forest dwellers or forest-fringe dwellers.
+Policy Description Applicability to Project 1 Meghalaya Forest Regulation (Application and Amendment) Act, 1973 The provisions of Assam Forest Regulation, 1891 was extended to the state of Meghalaya with certain modifications and renamed as Meghalaya Forest Regulation (Application and Amendment) Act, 1973.
+Most of the forests in Meghalaya is owned by the private individuals and controlled by the three District Councils, viz., Garo/Khasi/Jaintia Hills District Councils.
+The act is silent on livelihood Section 25 of the Assam Forest Regulation, as adapted by the State of Meghalaya, deals with any person who commits the offence of felling trees. issues of the forest dwellers or forest-fringe dwellers.